Maldus512/uARM_pienv/README.md

 - `scons example` builds the example code
 - `scons all` builds both HAL and example code
 - `scons -c` clears the build
+- `scons run` runs the HAL on qemu with no guest kernel.
+By default it initializes all the peripherals and then just echoes everything on UART.
+- the `--app` option for scons specifies an application to be linked together with the HAL.
+The command `scons all && scons --app=example/app.elf run` runs the provided example.

 ## Running